raspberrypilearning/button-switch-scratch-pi/en/step_3.md

 ## A random button

-Looking at the example code from **Button basics**, there are three different effects happening all at the same time.
+Looking at the example code from **button basics**, there are three different effects happening all at the same time.

 + size
 + colour